Other Forms of Living Donation

 Living Lung Donation

 Living lung donation requires two donors—one person giving one lobe and the other giving another lobe.
 The two lobes are combined to form a single lung for the recipient.
-This procedure is considered high risk to donors but may be the only practical alternative to waiting for a deceased donation.
+This procedure results in complications for 18% – 20% of donors.
+About 2% of donors require reoperation to address bleeding or airway issues.
+Donors also have a permanent reduction in lung function of 10%- 20%.
 UNOS data report the first living lung donation in 1990.
 The number of donations peaked at 58 in 1999 but have declined since then to only a few per year.

 - Medical research article on living lobar donation in children.
 (A PDF file.)